10 Worst Instagram Offenses That Could Be Slowing Your Follower Growth

 Photo via Instagram @kelseyelizabethcakes (a Cleveland-based cake baker and sweets maker!)

-Sorry not sorry.
+Sorry, not sorry.
 The grids have got to go.
-We’re talking about the photos on Instagram that have been mashed up to combine two or three or more photos into one using a photo cropping or layout app.
+We’re talking about the Instagram photos that have been mashed up to combine two or more photos into one using a photo-cropping or layout app.
 Why no grids?
 Grids make it difficult to see the subject of the photos because they require your images to be so small.
-Plus grids get less engagements (likes and comments) than individual photos.
-So for those of you who have posted them in the past, go through your feeds and archive those images so that they don’t appear in your feed.
+Plus, grids get fewer engagements (likes and comments) than individual photos.
+So, for those of you who have posted them in the past, go through your feeds and archive those images so they don’t appear again.
 And then get in the habit of choosing your hero shot and skipping the others (or put them on Instagram stories!).

 The Exception?
 There is none!
 Ban the grids, friends.